Extreme Management Center Version 8.5.5 Release Notes

 Enabling or disabling the disk flow export feature might cause enforce operations to time out.
 Enforcing again resolves the issue.

-When you delete an ExtremeXOS device that is configured as a flow source via the Flow Sources table of the Analytics > Configuration > Engines > Configuration tab from the Devices list on the Network > Devices tab, an error message is generated in the server.log
+Analytics > Configuration > Engines > Configuration tab from the Devices list on the Network > Devices tab, an error message is generated in the server.log

 .
 The message does not warn you that the device is in use as a flow source.
 Adding the device back in the Devices list on the Network > Devices tab or removing the device from the Flow Source table fixes the issue.